link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 # Skills

 Ashli: Experienced with Microcomputing (Assembly programming), wiring, database management, and Quartus Prime.
-RC Subsystem.

 Carter: Experience with RC cars, servos, vibration motors, programing, microcomputers, FPGAs.
-RC Subsystem Lead.

 Cindy: Experienced with object-oriented programming, a little RANCS autonomous vehicle programming, microcomputing, and digital systems.
-Vibration Subsystem.

-Gabriel: Worked with Arduino coding, Microcontrollers, PLCs and generally coding languages.
-Counting Subsystem lead.
+Gabriel: Worked with Arduino coding, Soldering, Microcontrollers, PLCs and generally coding languages.

 Maxwell: Experience with programming (C, C++, assembly, python), microcomputers, and digital system design.
-Counting Subsystem.

 Tate: Experienced with Data Structures in C and C++, Matlab Scripting, and general coding of microcontrollers that use Arm, ArmV8, and VHDL to interface.
-Vibration Subsystem Lead.

 # Timeline